-Culture and civilisation imprison us even to a greater extent.
+Culture and civilization imprison us even to a greater extent.
 Everything becomes clear, structured, detailed, and programmed.
-The edge of culture and civilisation is where creation and progress take place.
+The edge of culture and civilization is where creation and progress take place.
 That is why so many creators slip off the cliff or never reach the summit.
 Creation is a reaction against the void.
 When you face the void you can defeat it or be defeated.
 Defeat is a prison.

 Bob Dylan, Robbie Robertson and Allen Ginsberg by Alex M. Bustillo